ejolly/create-svelte-experiment/README.md

 ### 2b.
 Data and state management

-All data for each user is stored within a Firebase collection called `'participants'` with a separate document per user.
+All data for each user is stored within a Firebase collection called `'participants'` (configurable in `utils.js`) with a separate document per user.
 Each user document is both used to store data generated during the experiment itself (i.e. responses to trials or questions) as well as additional app *state* information for a specific user.
 State information may include things like *where* in the experiment the user currently is (e.g. consent, debrief, etc) or what trial of an experiment they're currently on.

 The benefit of storing this *state* information alongside a user's responses is that the app can make use of Firestore's *real-time data subscription*.
 The general pattern employed throughout the app is subscribing to the most up-to-date version of a user's document and saving it to a Svelte store called `userStore` from within `App.svelte`.
 This initial subscription is setup when a user first navigates to the app.
 Elsewhere in the app, new data is then written to Firebase using the `updateUser` function in `utils.js`.
 This ensures that pages and components are guaranteed to *automatically* have the "freshest" user data as long as they read from the Svelte store (i.e. `$userStore.someField`) rather than querying the database directly.